How to Hit a Home Run

 5. LOWER BODY Strength Matters, A Lot

 As seen in the study above, forearm strength does not boost bat speed; rather, lower body strength does.
 This will come as no surprise to anyone who knows how to hit well.
 Your legs provide the necessary power.
 You need powerful legs in order to hit explosives.
 This is supported by scientific investigations as well.
 A study published in the Journal of Strength and Conditioning examined the relationship between squat and deadlift maximums and bat speed.
 After all is said and done, it turns out that increasing your squat and deadlift can also enhance the speed at which you can swing a bat.

 Everything is possible depending on your level of fitness and knowledge with the gym.

-We won’t make any claims about our abilities to propose leg routines in this article.
 There are several young resources available to help you build your strength, and we’ll point you in the right direction.
-A video like this one can also be beneficial.

 How to Hit Home Runs?

 However, whereas forearm strength did not boost bat speed, leg strength increased (as seen in the research above).
 This will come as no surprise to anyone who knows how to hit.
 Legs provide the necessary power.
 Strong legs are required for bombing.
 This is supported by scientific evidence as well.
 According to a study published in the Journal of Strength and Conditioning, the maximum squat and deadlift may have on bat speed was investigated.
 Increasing your squat and deadlift will, it turns out, boost the rate at which you can swing a baseball bat, as will increasing your overall strength.

 Everything is possible, depending on your level of fitness and gym knowledge.

 The fact that we can prescribe leg training is not something we will emphasize.
 It is possible to enhance one’s let strength through a variety of young resources, and we will point you in the right direction.
 Additionally, a video like this may be beneficial.